 Studies show that lithium can significantly reduce suicide risk.
-Lithium also helps prevent future manic episodes.
+Lithium also helps prevent future manic and depressive episodes.
 As a result, it may be prescribed for long periods of time (even between episodes) as maintenance therapy.

 The dose of lithium varies among individuals and as phases of their illness change.
 Although bipolar disorder is often treated with more than one drug, some people can control their condition with lithium alone.

 About 75% of people who take lithium for bipolar disorder have some side effects, although they may be minor.
 They may become less troublesome after a few weeks as your body adjusts to the drug.
-Sometimes side effects of lithium can be relieved by tweaking the dose.
+Sometimes, side effects of lithium can be relieved by tweaking the dose.
 However, never change your dose or drug schedule on your own.
 Do not change the brand of lithium without checking with your doctor or pharmacist first.
 If you are having any problems, talk to your doctor about your options.

 Common side effects of lithium can include:

-Decreased thyroid function (which can be treated with thyroid hormone)
+- Decreased thyroid function (which can be treated with thyroid hormone)

 If you miss a dose of lithium, take it as soon as you remember it -- unless the next scheduled dose is within two hours (or six hours for slow-release forms).
 If so, skip the missed dose and resume your usual dosing schedule.
-Do not "double up" the dose to catch up.
+Do not "double-up" the dose to catch up.